lucidsoftware/piezo/README.md

 * `pidfile.path` - path to file where PID should be written on startup

 ###Running
 The project includes a sample script for running a worker process.
-It launches with the [sample quartz.properties file](worker/src/main/resources/quartz.properties) included in the project.
+It depends on `make stage` having been run.
+It launches with the [sample worker quartz.properties file](worker/src/main/resources/quartz.properties) included in the project.

 ```
 ./worker/src/main/resources/run.sh